 On the policy front, MHCF collaborated on policy analysis with the Montana Department of Public Health and Human Services to explore the opportunities created for the SUD treatment system by Montana’s 2016 expansion of Medicaid.
 Of great importance for SUD providers were new coverage for SUD and reimbursement for SUD treatment under the state’s Medicaid expansion.
 Medicaid expansion provided a new avenue to pay for SUD services and is radically shifting the business and clinical models for SUD providers.

 Finally, MHCF is partnering with the Montana Department of Public Health and Human Services and the Conrad N. Hilton Foundation to conduct a landscape analysis of Screening, Brief Intervention, and Referral to Treatment (SBIRT).
 This collaboration will result in a greater understanding of current SBIRT use in Montana and provide recommendations for supporting widespread implementation.
-MHCF views SBIRT as a practical tool to support more routine efforts by primary care providers to screen for, identify, and initiate treatment for, SUD—a key to shifting toward a chronic disease model of care.
+MHCF views SBIRT as a practical tool to support more routine efforts by primary care providers to screen for, identify and initiate treatment for, SUD—a key to shifting toward a chronic disease model of care.

-To support transformation of the delivery system, MHCF launched an integrated behavioral health initiative in 2016.
-Integrated behavioral health is a team-based approach to care that uses a systematic, cost-effective, and population health–driven approach to treatment.
+To support the transformation of the delivery system, MHCF launched an integrated behavioral health initiative in 2016.
+Integrated behavioral health is a team-based approach to care that uses a systematic, cost-effective, and population health-driven approach to treatment.
 Integrated behavioral health involves a medical and behavioral health team (it preferably includes professionals knowledgeable about mental health and SUD).
 MHCF’s Integrated Behavioral Health Initiative allows organizations to apply for grants (planning and/or implementation grants).
 The foundation’s two-pronged approach to integrated behavioral health allows organizations to either dip their toe into the water (planning) or jump in head first (implementation).
 One of our required elements for such grants is for organizations to develop a plan for how they would use SBIRT.
 This requirement has resulted in increased awareness and understanding of SUD in health settings.
 Organizations have found that including SUD in the integrated behavioral health approach is quite challenging.

 As part of this initiative, MHCF partners with the Montana Department of Public Health and Human Services to jointly fund training and technical assistance, learning communities, and webinars.
 This co-investment and collaboration demonstrates a shared vision and strategy for an integrated system, as well as alignment of valuable and limited resources.